leeyoshinari/WinHub/README.md

 ### winHubPipCmd
 The pip command, the default for Windows is pip, and the default for Linux and MacOS is pip3.
 If you are using a virtual environment, you need to configure the absolute path of the pip command here.

-### winHubAerichCmd
-The aerich command, by default, is aerich.
-If you are using a virtual environment, you need to configure the absolute path of the aerich command here.

 ### winHubGunicornCmd
 The gunicorn command, by default, is gunicorn.
 If you are using a virtual environment, you need to configure the absolute path of the gunicorn command here.